We receive a number of enquiries via email and facebook, to try and help with these queries we have created the following frequently asked questions.

 - What are your opening times?
 Our coordinator can be contacted between 9am and 5pm on Mondays, Tuesdays, Wednesdays, Friday and Saturdays.

 - Can you take in cats?
 Unfortunately we are unable to help with unwanted or stray cats.
 All of our cats come in from the RSPCA Inspectorate Officers or RSPCA Branches.
 The hub has been set up to support these departments and we are unable to take cats from the public.

 - What is the adoption fee?
-Our fees are £65 for an adult cat and £85 for a kitten.
+From 1 April Our fees are £75 for an adult cat and £95 for a kitten.
 All of our cats come neutered, vaccinated, microchipped and treated for fleas and worms.